 The Philippines is generally an affordable destination for travelers on all budgets.
 The cost of your trip to the Philippines really depends on the level of comfort you will expect while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating street food then budget between $25 to $35 a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $60 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Manila then budget about $60 to $150 plus a day.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $20 to $30 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 - Splurge: $60+

 - Splurge: $35-$100+

 Safety is a concern for most people traveling to the Philippines.
 Pick-pocketing, bag-snatching and other scams to take advantage of tourists are common in some areas such as Manila and Cebu.
 Some parts of the Philippines are dangerous so do your research before you go and avoid these places.
 Based on many years of solo travel in Southeast Asia I would never leave home without travel insurance.
 I would never leave home without insurance and I recommend checking out the travel insurance plan that World Nomads can offer you a few weeks before your Philippines trip.

 Packing for a trip to the Philippines, like most other places in Southeast Asia, is a breeze.